DaniArnaout/DaniArnaout.github.io/menu/complex/README.md

 Now you only have to type in the name of your class in your **attributes inspetor**.

 <img width="300" alt="Table view" src="/menu/complex/attachments/auto-parsing.png">

+That's all.
+Abstract Layer will now auto-parse the JSON document into your own custom classes.
+Check the section below to see a use case.

 ### Display "Today" & "Yesterday" instead of full "MM/dd/yyyy" date